Bachelor of Science Degree

 A bachelor of science degree is only available in biology, chemistry, computer science, environmental science, geology, mathematics, microbiology, neuroscience, physics, psychology, or statistics.
 Students also completes a minor area of specialization as outlined below.

 Each student must complete the degree requirements listed below.
-We recommend that every student focus on introductory courses in the major, General Studies Writing, and BG Perspective Quantitative Literacy in the first semester.
+We recommend that every student focus on introductory courses in the major, University Writing Program, and BG Perspective Quantitative Literacy in the first semester.
 When possible, students should select first-year major courses that also fulfill BG Perspective requirements.
-Students will generally complete the Arts & Sciences Quantitative Literacy requirement (Calculus) by the fall term of the second year.
-When possible, students should make initial progress toward completing the Arts & Sciences Multidisciplinary Component or Foreign Language requirement during the second year as well.
-It is expected that BS degree students make substantial progress on the Arts & Sciences requirements during the third year.
+Students will generally complete the Arts and Sciences Quantitative Literacy requirement (Calculus) by the fall term of the second year.
+When possible, students should make initial progress toward completing the Arts and Sciences Multidisciplinary Component or World Languages and Cultures requirement during the second year as well.
+It is expected that BS degree students make substantial progress on the Arts and Sciences requirements during the third year.

 (University degree requirements and the BG Perspective curriculum are explained elsewhere in the catalog.)

-Foreign Language.
-Each student is required to demonstrate proficiency in a language area by one of the options listed below:
+Each student completes the world languages and culture requirement by one of the options listed below:

-- Graduating from a high school where all instruction was conducted in a language other than English;
+- Graduating from high school where all instruction was conducted in a language other than English;

 - Demonstrating proficiency in the language on the 2020 course level;

-- Having completed four years of one language in high school (student must have completed the fourth full year, for example, Spanish IV, and received credit for these courses);
+- Having completed four years of one language in high school (students must have completed the fourth full year, for example, Spanish IV, and received credit for those courses);

-- Having completed one of the departmental options listed below (12-14 hours minimum in the same language area, or fewer by advanced placement and high school experience).
+- Having completed one of the departmental options listed below (12-14 hours minimum in the same language and culture area, or fewer by previously earned language credit (advanced Placement, College Credit Plus, transfer hours, etc.) or by placement exam scores).

 Lab Science.
 One course.
 If approved for BGP, this course may also count in the appropriate BGP domain.
 It may fulfill a major requirement as well.

 Arts and Sciences Quantitative Literacy Component.
-The A&S QL component enables students to establish the critical quantitative competence expected of science students and professionals.
+The Arts and Sciences QL component enables students to establish the critical quantitative competence expected of science students and professionals.
 Option 1: MATH 1310 (5 hrs).
 Option 2: MATH 1340 & 1350 (6 hrs).
 The QL component may be used to fulfill a major and/or BG Perspective requirement as well.

 As a college anchored in the tradition of liberal arts and sciences, we believe that acquiring multiple habits of mind is valuable both in its own right and as a way to promote lifelong learning.
 As the largest college in a comprehensive regional institution serving the state and nation, we also believe that the intellectual and personal growth that students achieve in a 21st-century arts and sciences degree program is crucial to success in the global age, regardless of one's professional path.